 Final Housing Action Plan and Implementation

-Actions were refined and articulated further after Council, community, and stakeholder input was received.
-A series of Redmond City Council presentations were held in early 2021 (January 5, February 9, and March 2) to gain input and discuss ways to refine the Draft Housing Action Plan.
-The final plan includes an implementation framework to measure and evaluate progress.
+Actions will be prioritized and refined and articulated further after Council, community, and stakeholder input is received.
+The final plan will include an implementation framework to measure and evaluate progress.

 SECTION 2: THE HOUSING LANDSCAPE IN REDMOND